Relativistic Path-Integral Origin of the Dirac Equation, Quantum Collapse, Decoherence and Non-Hermitian Phenomena: Abstract

-\textbf{Relativity and quantum mechanics are two cornerstones of modern physics, yet their unification within a single-particle path integral and a dynamical account of quantum measurement remain unresolved.
-Here we show that these puzzles are linked.
-We construct a relativistic path integral that, from a single action principle, recovers the Dirac, Klein–Gordon, and Schr\"odinger equations, while also exposing a latent nonlocal term in the propagator.
-This term dormant in differentiable potentials but is activated by non-differentiable noise, driving outcome probabilities through bounded-martingale stochastic process.
-In this regime, the pointer basis emerges as absorbing boundaries, Born’s rule arises from first-passage statistics, and collapse occurs in finite, parameter-dependent time, thereby reducing measurement axioms to dynamical consequences.
-Crucially, our work recovers the standard GKSL master equation by averaging over the stochastic record, and thus provides a first-principles foundation for decoherence.
-Because the trigger is the noise spectrum, our work shows that engineering ``colored'' noise can expedite or steer collapse, suggesting practical routes to fast qubit reset, preserved coherence, and quantum sensing beyond the standard quantum limit.}
+Relativity and quantum mechanics are two cornerstones of modern physics, yet their unification within a single-particle path integral and a dynamical explanation of quantum measurement remain unresolved.
+Historically, these two problems have been treated as separate, but here we show they are intimately linked.
+We construct a self-consistent relativistic path integral that yields the Dirac and other standard wave equations under differetialable potentials.
+More importantly, we find that this propagator contains a latent, nonlocal correlation that is activated by realistic electromagnetic noise.
+This correlation unifies unitary evolution and wave-function collapse into a single dynamical mechanism: while differentiable potentials preserve unitary driving, nondifferentiable noise activates a bounded-martingale stochastic process that induces collapse.
+We show that the characteristics of quantum measurement are naturally derived from this stochastic dynamical process, thereby turning the axioms of quantum measurement from postulates into dynamical consequences.
+Furthermore, averaging this stochastic evolution over the noise record recovers the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) master equation, providing a first-principles derivation of decoherence free from the method of Born-Markov approximation.
+Extending this approach to composite systems establishes a stochastic foundation for effective non-Hermitian descriptions while preserving relativistic causality.
+Finally, because the noise spectrum governs the collapse process, engineering ``colored'' noise can actively accelerate or steer state reduction, suggesting new routes toward fast qubit reset and enhanced quantum control.

-Quantum mechanics and special relativity are our most successful physical theories, yet they still leave two old puzzles unresolved.
-The first is the measurement problem\cite{wheeler2014quantum}.
-Between measurements a quantum state evolves deterministically and continuously in time, but measurement outcomes appear random and operationally instantaneous.
-Many interpretations, including Copenhagen, Many–Worlds and dynamical reduction, offer perspectives\cite{vonneumann1932mathematische,wheeler2014quantum,Everett1957,bohm1952suggested,griffiths1984consistent,rovelli1996relational,fuchs2013quantum}, but none derives collapse from the established principles of physics.
-The second issue concerns Feynman’s path integral.
-Its nonrelativistic form links the classical action to the Schr\"odinger equation\cite{Feynman1948}, but a generally accepted analogous construction connecting the relativistic action to the Dirac equation is still lacking.
-Models such as Feynman’s checkerboard\cite{feynman2010quantum,TJacobson_1984} succeed in one dimension but encounter technical and conceptual challenges in higher dimensions\cite{ORD1993244,Earle1996,JacobsonSchulman1984,ord2023feynman}, leaving a gap between the spacetime descriptions of nonrelativistic and relativistic particles.